ProfessorJames/south-coast-golf-club/README.md

    1. Linter setting in IDE - Fix settings on linter so that it stops adding in "Trailing slash on void elements".
 I had fixed this issue previously.
 Unfortunately, when ajusting other settings subsequently another setting has been changed causing the error to reoccur.
    2. CSS Colour variable names: Update CSS color variable names to match the names in the Coolors pallette.
 This woudl be done for consistency in naming and to avoid any potential confusion for future users of the code or developers.
+   3. Website performance: An area for focus in the future will be to make adjustments or refactor code to improve performance times in ine with industry best practice for:
+      (i) First Contentful Paint,
+      (ii) Largest Contentful Paint,
+      (iii) Total Blocking Time, and
+      (iv) Speed Index

 \
 &nbsp;